justanoval/StreamerBot.gd/README.md

 # Installation
 1. Download the latest release in [the releases tab](https://github.com/justanoval/StreamerBot.gd/releases).
+2. Unzip the files.
-2. Put the unzipped files into `res://addons/streamer-bot/`
+3. Put the files from `/addons/streamer_bot` into `res://addons/streamer_bot/`, or simply drag the folder into `res://`.

 # Getting started
 First, make sure your Websocket Server is on.
 You can enable this in the `Servers/Clients` tab under `Websocket Server` (not `Websocket Servers`).
 It should look like this: